We’ve already covered the Scarlet Witch, so now it’s time to take a look at the other star of Marvel’s new show, WandaVision!

 Collects: Vision #1 – 12

-They’re quite an unusual couple, but before we see how they work together on TV, we should first understand who these two heroes are in their own right.
-We checked in on Wanda yesterday, and today, we’re focusing on the…
+They’re quite an unusual couple, but before we see any more of how they work together on TV, we should first understand who these two heroes are in their own right.
+We checked in on Wanda last week, and today, we’re focusing on the…

 Real Name: ‘Vision’

 A somewhat unique being, the Vision is an android created by the Avengers foe Ultron as his ‘son’, in the hopes of using him to bring the team to ruin.

 Replete with amazing powers such as immense strength, density altering and the ability to project energy absorbed from the sun through a jewel on his forehead, the Vision is one of the more powerful beings the Avengers have encountered on Earth.

 However, when it came to fighting the Avengers, Vision rebelled against his programming, and joined Earth’s Mightiest Heroes against his ‘father’/creator, renouncing evil and becoming a superhero.

 A stalwart Avenger, Vision quickly became a respected member of the team, and despite his artificial mind and body, soon fell in love with fellow Avenger the Scarlet Witch.